umairraza101/chatwoot/SECURITY.md

 ## Vulnerabilities we care about 🫣
-> Note: Please do not perform testing against Chatwoot production services.
+> Note: Please do not perform testing against chilling production services.
 Use a `self-hosted instance` to perform tests.
 - Remote command execution
 - SQL Injection
 - Authentication bypass